 Transforming Poison Into Medicine: Handling Life’s Pains

 Pain in our lives is inevitable, of course.
 And aversion is a natural response to pain.
 But aversion to the aversion?
-This is not inevitable, Brian Johnson writes.
-Aversion to the aversion is a source of pervasive suffering.
+That’s probably a bit pathological, as Brian Johnson notes.

 When difficulties arise, try to see them as a valuable life lesson.
 This doesn’t come naturally to most of us.
 Our instinct is to avoid discomfort at every turn.
-And we live in a culture that helps us distract ourselves anytime a discomfort emerges.
+And we live in a culture that helps us distract ourselves anytime something emerges.

-We need to realize that it’s our resistance to our pain that leads to the deepest suffering.
+We need to realize that it’s our resistance to our pain that leads to the most painful, enduring and recurring types of suffering.

 Suffering = Pain x Resistance.
 It’s an exponential rather than a multiplicative relationship.